casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

         Some("Hello_world_access_uref".to_string())         // access uref
     );

-    // to access from the account - named keys of the account runtime::put_key("hello_world_contract", stored_contract_hash.into());
+    // To access from the account - named keys of the account runtime::put_key("hello_world_contract", stored_contract_hash.into());
 }
 ```

 :::info

 There is a distinction between storing data in a contract’s `NamedKeys` and using a dictionary.
-Dictionaries can be used to store dApp-centric data, but they are not a SQL database and should only be used for data that needs to be stored in global state.
+[Dictionaries](../../../concepts/dictionaries.md) can be used to store dApp-centric data, but they are not a SQL database and should only be used for data that needs to be stored in global state.
 Objects referenced in a contract should only be used as links within a bigger application.

 :::